r4victor/tenthousandmeters/content/blog/python_bts_04.md

 #### computed GOTOs

 The code for the evaluation loop is full of macros such as `TARGET()` and `DISPATCH()`.
 These are not the means to make the code more compact.
-They expand to different code depending on whether the certain optimization, referred to as "computed GOTOs", is used.
+They expand to different code depending on whether the certain optimization, referred to as "computed GOTOs" (a.k.a. "threaded code"), is used.
 They goal of this optimization is to speed up the bytecode execution by writing code in such a way, so that a CPU can use its [branch prediction mechanism](https://en.wikipedia.org/wiki/Branch_predictor) to predict the next opcode.

 After executing any given instruction, CPython does one of three things:

 * It returns from the evaluation function.
 This happens when CPython executes `RETURN_VALUE`, `YIELD_VALUE` or `YIELD_FROM` instruction.
 * It handles the error and either continues the execution or returns from the evaluation function with the exception set.
 The error can occur when, for example, CPython executes the `BINARY_ADD` instruction and the objects to be added do not implement `__add__` and `__radd__` methods.
 * It continues the execution.
 How does it do that?
-You might expect that the cases just end with the `continue` statement.
-The reality, though, is a little bit more complicated.
+The simplest solution would be to end each non-returning case block with the `continue` statement.
+The real solution, tough, is a little bit more complicated.

 To understand what's the problem with the simple  `continue  ` statement, we need to understand what `switch` compiles to.
 An opcode is an integer between 0 and 255.
 Because the range is dense, the compiler can create a jump table that stores addresses of the case blocks and use opcodes as indices into that table.
 The modern compilers indeed do that, so the switch control flow is effectively implemented as a single indirect jump.
+This is an efficient way to implement `switch`.
+Hovewer, placing `switch` inside the loop and adding `continue` statements creates two inefficiencies:

+* The `continue` statement in the end of a case block adds another jump.
+Thus, to execute an opcode, the VM has to jump twice: to the start of the loop and then to the next case block.

-It's fast, but the problem is that a CPU has a little chance of predicting the next opcode.
+* Since all opcodes are dispatched by a single jump, a CPU has a little chance of predicting the next opcode.
 The best it can do is to choose the last opcode or, possibly, the most frequent one.

-The idea of the optimization is to have a separate jump in the end of each non-returning case block.
-A CPU can then predict the next opcode as the most probable opcode following the current one.
+The idea of the optimization is to place a separate dispatch jump in the end of each non-returning case block.
+First, it saves a jump.
+Second, a CPU can predict the next opcode as the most probable opcode following the current one.

 The optimization can be enabled or disabled.
-It depends on whether the compiler supports the GCC C extension called ["Labels as Values"](https://gcc.gnu.org/onlinedocs/gcc/Labels-as-Values.html) or not.
+It depends on whether the compiler supports the GCC C extension called ["labels as values"](https://gcc.gnu.org/onlinedocs/gcc/Labels-as-Values.html) or not.
 The effect of enabling the optimization is that the certain macros, such as `TARGET()`, `DISPATCH()` and `FAST_DISPATCH()`, expand in different way.
 These macros are used extensively throughout the code of the evaluation loop.
 Every case expression has a form `TARGET(op)`, where  `op` is a macro for the integer literal representing an opcode.
 And every non-returning case block ends with `DISPATCH()` or `FAST_DISPATCH()` macro.
 Let's first look at what these macros expand to when the optimization is disabled:

 ```C